Garth-brick/cool-elements/README.md

 ## 1. Dualtone Header

-This was inspired by the header on https://www.superlist.com/ which is genuinely a very pretty website.
+This was inspired by the header on [Superlist](https://www.superlist.com/) website which is genuinely a very pretty website.

 ### Implementation details:
 - We have a left-side and right-side